engine99/rebel-challenge-roster/README.md

 To debug react-client, in react-client, run npm run dev.
 Start on port 3001.

 In react-client, run 'npm build'.
 Have next to package.json a .env file defining PUBLIC_URL

+Serverless: this app is designed for totally serverless deployment using SAM (Serverless Application Model), which is built on top of CloudFormation.
+Install the AWS CLI.
+Install the AWS SAM CLI.

+After an environment has been created in your samconfig.toml file, you can specify it using the --config-env option. sam build --use-container --config-env "prod"

+--use-container allows the compiled artifact to be referenced by AWS::Serverless::Function

+To summarize:
+- cd react-client
+- npm install
+- cd ..
+- sam build
+- sam deploy

 ## Dev notes:
 Electing to use a Node runtime to intermediate between a web client and a nosql database.